rongxiangsu/rongxiangsu.github.io/_pages/about.md

   - /about.html
 ---

-Rongxiang Su (he/him) is currently a Postdoctoral Fellow at [MIT Senseable City Lab](https://senseable.mit.edu/).
-He holds a Ph.D. in Geography from the University of California, Santa Barbara.
-His academic interests include spatial data science, human mobility, travel behavior, and urban analytics.
-He is interested in developing new computational methods for identifying and quantifying spatiotemporal patterns of human daily activities and interactions, using both conventional travel diaries and extensive movement data from individuals.
-His research contributes to equitable and sustainable transportation by developing comprehensive models that effectively predict travel behavior at a fine temporal granularity.
-Additionally, his research unravels the intricate relationships between the built environment and people’s daily behavior.
-Beyond his research, he also serves as a peer reviewer for several academic journals and conferences.
-For contact, he can be reached at rxsu at mit dot edu.
-His CV is available [here](http://rongxiangsu.github.io/files/Rongxiang_Su_CV.pdf).
+My name is Rongxiang Su (he/him), and I am currently a Postdoctoral Fellow at [MIT Senseable City Lab](https://senseable.mit.edu/).
+I hold a Ph.D. in Geography from the University of California, Santa Barbara.
+My research interests include geospatial data science, human mobility, travel behavior, and urban analytics.
+My work focuses on understanding human mobility, travel behavior, and activity patterns in urban systems through the analysis of human-generated data, such as mobile phone traces, household travel surveys, and online food delivery orders.
+I am particularly interested in developing computational methods to identify and quantify spatiotemporal patterns of human daily activities and interactions.
+In parallel, I aim to understand disparities in human behavior by modeling and predicting activity-travel patterns across different socio-geographical contexts, contributing to the promotion of sustainable, equitable, and inclusive transportation systems and access to urban amenities.

+In addition to my research, I serve as a peer reviewer for several academic journals and conferences.
+I am always open to discussing research and potential collaborations, so feel free to email me at rxsu at mit dot edu!
+My CV is available [here](http://rongxiangsu.github.io/files/Rongxiang_Su_CV.pdf).